Sponsored Brands video helps increase sales and click-through rates

 By: Zee Shah, Senior Media and Analytics Manager, German Schnaidt, Applied Scientist and Ashton Brown, Technical Writer

-In this dual-method study we found that both sales and click-through rates increased when combining Sponsored Brands video with campaigns already benefiting from a “better together” approach of Sponsored Products + Sponsored Brands.
+In this dual-method study we found that both sales and click-through rates increased when combining Sponsored Brands video with campaigns already benefiting from a “better together” approach of Sponsored Products and Sponsored Brands.

 Over the past few years, we have researched the effectiveness of different ad products.
 We began by testing the individual effectiveness of Sponsored Products and Sponsored Brands.
 Next, we moved onto testing the combined effectiveness of Sponsored Brands + Sponsored Products.
-Our analysis found that these two programmes work better together.
-In this analysis, we take that research a step further by testing whether sales (year-over-year) and click-through rates increase, decrease or remain the same when combining these two programmes and adding a third programme, Sponsored Brands video.
+Our analysis found that these two programs work better together.
+In this analysis, we take that research a step further by testing whether sales (year-over-year) and click-through rates increase, decrease, or remain the same when combining these two programs and adding a third program, Sponsored Brands video.